 When making decisions, people negotiate to maximise utility and social welfare - agents are no different.
-Utilizing the GENUIS framework, this report tests time dependant concessions, and fitness proportionate selection putting them to test in a negotiation competition.
+Utilizing the GENIUS framework, this report tests time dependant concessions, and fitness proportionate selection putting them to test in a negotiation competition.
 The results are analysed and discussed.

 - CSS Concept: Computing methodologies → Intelligent Agents

 - Keywords: Agents, Negotiation, Competition, Selection, Roulette

 Our team was tasked with producing a negotiating agent to compete in a tournament run within the GENIUS framework 1.
 The agent needed to explore and negotiate inside an unknown domain, against an uncertain quantity of agents, to reach an agreement maximising both utility and social welfare.
 It is no good producing an entirely selfish agent 2!

 Negotiations use the Stacked Alternating Offers Protocol 3, with a timeout of 180 seconds.
 In this scenario utility remains constant, however time is limited so it was decided that it would be a good idea to become more agreeable as time passed.
 From there, randomness is used to both confuse opponents, and to build up counteroffers.

 Altogether, this produced a good, if flawed agent, which will now be discussed further.